Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 51.5-point total in four of six games (66.7%) this season.
+- Cincinnati and its opponents have combined to score more than 49.5 points in four of six games this season.

-- Navy's games have gone over 51.5 points in four of six chances this season.
+- Navy and its opponents have combined to score more than 49.5 points in four of six games this season.

-- The two teams combine to average 61 points per game, 9.5 more than the total in this contest.
+- The combined points per game average of the two teams, 61, is 11.5 points above Saturday's over/under.

-- These two squads combine to surrender 46.4 points per game, 5.1 fewer than this contest's over/under.
+- This contest's total is 3.1 points more than the 46.4 these two squads combine to surrender per game this season.

-- The Bearcats and their opponents have scored an average of 51.9 points per game in 2021, 0.4 more than Saturday's total.

-- In 2021, games involving the Midshipmen have averaged a total of 49.4 points, 2.1 fewer than this game's set over/under.

 Cincinnati Stats and Trends